Rainbell129/Obsidian-Homepage/README.md

 ## To use this homepage

-1. Install Dataview, Banners, React Components, Admonition and Obsidian Activity;
+1. Install Dataview, Banners, React Components, Admonition and Activity History (Quickadd optional);
 2. The theme Blue Topaz is suggested;
 3. Enable React Components; Create a components folder and put "music and birthday countdown.md" in it;
 4. Add the two css files to your css snippets;